Vitamin D: Evolution

-For at least 1.2 billion years, eukaryotesa classification of life forms that includes single-cell species, fungi, plants, and animals, but not bacteriahave been able to synthesize 7-dehydrocholesterol.
+For at least 1.2 billion years, eukaryotes—a classification of life forms that includes single-cell species, fungi, plants, and animals, but not bacteria, characterized by cells with a membrane-bound nucleus—have been able to synthesize 7-dehydrocholesterol.
 When this molecule is exposed to UVB light from the sun it absorbs the energy in the process of being converted to vitamin D. The function was to prevent DNA damage, the converted molecule being an end product without vitamin function.
 Present day, phytoplankton in the ocean photosynthesize vitamin D without any calcium management function, as do some species of algae, lichen, fungi, and plants.
 Only circa 500 million years ago, when animals began to leave the oceans for land, did the UV-converted molecule take on a hormone function as a promoter of calcium regulation.
 This function required the development of a nuclear vitamin D receptor (VDR) that binds the biologically active vitamin D metabolite 1α,25-dihydroxyvitamin (D_{3}), plasma transport proteins, and vitamin D metabolizing CYP450 enzymes regulated by calciotropic hormones.
 The triumvirate of receptor protein, transport and metabolizing enzymes are found only in vertebrates.

 The initial vitamin function evolved for control of metabolic genes supporting innate and adaptive immunity.
-Only later did the VDR system start to function as an important regulator of calcium supply for a calcified skeleton in land-based vertebrates.
+Only later did the VDR system start to act as an important regulator of calcium supply for a calcified skeleton in land-based vertebrates.
 From amphibians onward, bone management is biodynamic, with bone functioning as internal calcium reservoir under the control of osteoclasts via the combined action of parathyroid hormone and 1α,25-dihydroxyvitamin D_{3}.

 Animal biosynthesis and food sources

 Most land-based vertebratesmammals, reptiles, birds, and amphibiansproduce vitamin D in response to ultraviolet light.
 Carnivores and omnivores also get the vitamins from their diets, and herbivores can get some vitamins from fungi that are consumed along with plant foods.
 In the wild, reptiles require either exposure to sunlight or consumption of prey, or both.
 In captivity, artificial lighting that provides UVB light is preferred to fortified food.
 The same holds true for birds and amphibians.
 There are some exceptions.
 Feline species and dogs are practically incapable of vitamin D synthesis due to the high activity of 7-dehydrocholesterol reductase, which converts any 7-dehydrocholesterol in the skin to cholesterol before it can be UVB light-modified, but instead get vitamin D from diet.

 Fish do not synthesize vitamin D from exposure to ultraviolet light.
 Wild-caught fish obtain vitamin D via a diet of phytoplankton, zooplankton, and the aquatic food chain.
 Commercially raised fish are fed D_{3} fortified diets.
-As with land-based vertebrates, the vitamin is transported by vitamin D binding protein to cellular receptors.
+As with land-based vertebrates, the vitamin is transported by vitamin D binding protein to target cells.
 Aquaculture research shows that the vitamin is needed for bone health, optimizing growth, reducing fatty liver problems and supporting immune health.
 Unlike land-based vertebrates, large amounts of vitamin D_{3} are stored in the liver and fatty tissues, making fish a good dietary source for human consumption.